albaboo/albaboo/README.md

 ###

-<p align="center">My name is Alba from Seville and I'm a student of Multiplatform Application Development.</p>
+<p align="center">My name is Alba, I'm from Seville and I'm a student of Multiplatform Application Development.</p>

 ###